Honors Curricula

 Admission

-Entering Freshmen: Entering freshmen admitted to the University by December 1 are considered for acceptance to the University Honors curriculum.
+Entering First-Year Student: Entering first-year students admitted to the University by December 1 are considered for acceptance to the University Honors curriculum.
 Consideration is based on regular University admission; no further application is required.
-Invited freshmen are invited to participate in the Honors College scholarship event, Scholars Day.
+Eligible first-year students are invited to attend an Honors College Showcase event, which take place in January, February and March, to learn more about the benefits of being an Honors student at Wayne State University.

-Matriculated Students and Transfer Students: Students who have a minimum cumulative grade point average of 3.3 or above at Wayne State University may apply for acceptance to the Honors College.
-Applications are available at the College.
+Current Wayne State Students and Transfer Students: Students who have a minimum cumulative grade point average of 3.3 or above at Wayne State University may apply for acceptance to the Honors College.
+Applications are available online.

 Eligibility to register for Honors courses: Students whose cumulative grade point average is at least 3.3, but who are not formally in the Honors College, are eligible to elect honors courses to enrich their educational experiences.